 Reason #3: Budget friendly

 I’d say most gardens are started for one of two reasons: hobby or necessity.
 Perhaps a little of both?
-Whether you have a tight budget or a little cushion to work with, container gardening has small upfront investment, which also makes any failures along the way easier to accept.
+Whether you have a tight budget or a little cushion to work with, container gardening is a budget friendly option.
+With a small upfront investment, any failures along the way easier to accept.

-Of course success is what we want, so to make sure you are getting off on the right foot, check out my post to learn about your growing zone.
-This will get your season off to the best start, find the post here: https://ashestoroots.com/garden-zone-basics-start-here-and-have-an-amazing-harvest/
+Of course success is what we want, so to make sure you are getting off on the right foot, check out my post to learn about your growing zone and why it matters.

 Container gardens are made from 3 things: dirt, a container and seeds/transplants.
 Sometimes you will need to purchase all 3, other times you can exchange seeds with a friend or find some ways to recycle materials you have on hand into a container for your garden.
 There are a ton of ideas on Pinterest.